 I am talking about Japan.

 Immediately upon entering, we became the center of attention.
 All patrons and musicians were Japanese, with no other foreigners in sight.
-We certainly stood out, and people were looking at us with certain fascination.
+We certainly stood out and people were looking at us with a certain fascination.
 After we sat down in the corner, a man at the next table leaned over and asked us in very bad English where we were from.
-We answered that we were from U.S., and the people around us buzzed with some weird admiration and approval.
+Hearing that we were from the U.S., people around us started buzzing with some weird admiration and approval.
 The musicians were also intrigued by our presence.
 During the set, as they were performing, they were constantly looking at us, as if seeking validation.
-I wanted to tell everyone that we were just two random tourists, not the governing members of Jazz Foundation of America on visit to Japan to audit the quality of local jazz.
+I wanted to tell everyone that we were just two random tourists and not the executives of the Jazz Foundation of America auditing the quality of Japanese jazz.

 Never having heard Japanese jazz before, we weren’t expecting much.
-We have been to some terrible performances in U.S. and didn’t know what exactly was going to happen here, thousands of miles from jazz’ birthplace.
+We've been to some terrible performances in the U.S. and didn’t know what exactly was going to happen here, thousands of miles from jazz’s birthplace.
 Fortunately, the music was fine that night and we thoroughly enjoyed ourselves.
 After the set was over, we got up from our table and started making our way out.
 The musicians and patrons were a bit upset seeing us leave and even asked us if we liked the music.
-We complimented the performance but said that we had an early start next day to catch a train to Takayama, a town in the Japanese Alps.
+We complimented the performance but said that we had an early start the next day and needed to head home.

-We were lucky to be able to attend a live jazz performance in Tokyo, but, unfortunately, it was too late in the year for a baseball game.
+We were lucky to attend a live jazz performance in Tokyo, but, unfortunately, it was too late in the year for a baseball game.
 Still, eager to learn about Japanese baseball, we went to the Japanese Baseball Hall of Fame and Museum.
-The Hall of Fame is housed in Tokyo Dome, the home of the Yomiuri Giants, the most successful baseball franchise in Japan and Japan’s equivalent of the New York Yankees.
-The Hall of Fame has several rooms presenting history of the game in Japan, from the origins of its export from U.S. to subsequent popularization following the WWII.
+The Hall of Fame is housed in Tokyo Dome, home of the Yomiuri Giants, the most successful baseball franchise in Japan and Japan’s equivalent of the Yankees.
+The Hall of Fame has several rooms presenting the history of the game in Japan, from the origins of its export from the U.S. to subsequent popularization following WWII.
 The museum displays various memorabilia, including baseballs signed by notable players, uniforms of various teams, and rare baseball cards.

-As with every Hall of Fame, the most sacred room in the building is the room dedicated to the inductees of the Hall of Fame.
+As with every Hall of Fame, the most sacred room is the one dedicated to the inductees.
 I spent most of my time in this room, studying plaques depicting members of the Japanese Hall of Fame with descriptions of their contribution to the game.
 As I was going from plaque to plaque, I had to suddenly stop in my tracks.
 The player inducted into the Japanese Hall of Fame had my first name?
 But “Victor” is not a Japanese name.
 The player was clearly Russian, although his last name “Starffin” was neither Japanese nor Russian.
-His birthname (Viktor Konstantinovich Starukhin) was also written in Russian on the plaque.
+His birth name (Viktor Konstantinovich Starukhin) was also written in Russian on the plaque.
 Immediately, I got intrigued.
 Japan had a Russian player, and not just any player but someone who got inducted into the Japanese Baseball Hall of Fame?
 The plaque under the name did not provide much information.
 It simply stated:

 “Successor of Sawamura in the first heyday of the Tokyo Giants in pre-war pro baseball.
 Won 42 games in 1939.
 After the war, the White Russian played in the Pacific League, becoming the first 300 winner in 1955.”

-As his father was awaiting trial on charges of involuntary manslaughter, Victor was a star high school baseball player and was scouted to join the national baseball team for an exhibition game against U.S. Unfortunately, at the time, Ministry of Education had a rule that high school baseball players who played professionally were not eligible to enter higher education.
+As his father was awaiting trial on charges of involuntary manslaughter, Victor was a star high school baseball player and was scouted to join the national baseball team for an exhibition game against the U.S. At the time, the Ministry of Education had a rule that high school baseball players who played professionally were not eligible to enter higher education.
 Victor wanted to attend Waseda University and was understandably reluctant to turn pro.
-Matsutarō Shōriki, Japanese media mogul and father of Japanese professional baseball, effectively blackmailed Victor, threatening that if Starffin refused to play professionally, Shoriki would use his connections to publicize the details of his father’s criminal case, which can cause the family to lose their visas and get deported back to Russia.
+Matsutarō Shōriki, the Japanese media mogul and father of Japanese professional baseball, effectively blackmailed Victor, threatening that if he refused to play professionally, Shoriki would use his connections to publicize the details of his father’s criminal case, which could cause the family to lose their visas and get deported back to Russia.